Internal Funding Opportunities

 Office of Executive Vice President and Provost - Internal Funding

-Vice President for Research and Economic Development - Internal Funding
+Vice President for Research - Internal Funding

 Elisa Rizo and Madeleine Henry are the recipients of the 2012 CEAH Seed Grant Award for their work, "On the Other Side of Atlantis: Classica Africana in the Afro-Hispanic Diaspora."